gjbex/Fortran-MOOC/source_code/arrays/README.md

    attempting to allocate an array that is too large.
 1. `enlarge_array.f90`: illustration of growing an array by repeated allocations.
+1. `double_deallocate.f90`: illustration that a double deallocation generates a runtime error.
 1. `CMakeLists.txt`: CMake file to build the applications.